Post image for A Girl’s Guide to Surviving Your First Long-Distance Flight

 Bring a refillable water bottle

 I usually take a metal one with a screw-on top.
-The metal bottles can take a beating and easy to empty and refill in a hurry.
+The metal bottles can take a beating and are super easy to empty and refill in a hurry.

 No valuables in the front pockets of your backpack

-I used to keep my most used objects in the extra pockets and then one day I lost an ipod.
+I used to keep my most used objects in the extra pockets and then one day I lost my iPod.
 A silly, but common, mistake.

 Dress comfortably and in layers